3 minute read

 It’s a huge field spanning data sourcing and linking, machine learning algorithms, non-relational databases, data analysis, human interfaces, and more.

-The ultimate value of employing big data practices is for organizations to uncover business patterns that would have otherwise been impossible to analyze manually.
+The ultimate value of employing big data practices is for organisations to uncover business patterns that would have otherwise been impossible to analyse manually.

 This includes surfacing internal data for big enterprise companies with decades of information scattered across multiple systems and departments.